lecy/CityBikeNYC/docs/index.md

 # Subseting and converting data for Shiny

 For proper visualization of different variables (gender, time, day, age), we must subset our data.
-For date we use lubridate package and starttime column, transforming it into year-month-day formatю
+For date we use "lubridate" package and starttime column, transforming it into year-month-day format.
 ```
 bike.date <- strptime( dat$starttime, format = "%m/%d/%Y" )
 ```